 I knew what they were up to.
 That’s why I came prepared.
-All the other teachers – my so called colleagues – had given up the effort of trying to punish and redeem the two worst behaved students of the senior year.
+All the other teachers - my so called colleagues - had given up the effort of trying to punish and redeem the two worst behaved students of the senior year.
 For the entire duration of their high school career, let alone the last semester, Alex and Eddie have been disgusting examples of what it means to be a student at Green Willow High.
-In my class alone, they regularly turn up late, hurl abuse directed at my face, my mother and my wife – who according to them must now be a seasoned lesbian – throw spitballs in class and deface my whiteboard with crudely drawn reproductive organs; all acts carried out regularly.
+In my class alone, they regularly turn up late, hurl abuse directed at my face, my mother and my wife - who according to them must now be a seasoned lesbian - throw spitballs in class and deface my whiteboard with crudely drawn reproductive organs; all acts carried out with a harrowing regularity.
 Unfortunately for me, their above average grades have always kept the two out of severe trouble.
 To say I detest them, is an understatement.
 Which is why I took it upon myself to catch them in the act of what could be their greatest defilement yet.

 The night was that before Senior Graduation.
 An event stemmed with gladness and jubilation, was set to be ruined by inane pranks planned by the two idiots.
 I’d received a tip off from one of their classmates (whether the individual was bribed is neither here, nor there) that they were orchestrating a disaster so devastating, it would certainly bring shame upon the entire school.
 In my good sense, I couldn’t allow it to happen.
 So I willingly decided to spend the night at the school to prevent any misdemeanours and apprehend the two would-be criminals.
 However, the night didn’t go exactly as planned.

 For any of us.